juliawol/WB_Embedder/README.md

 │   ├── Brand_Similarity.ipynb              # Generates brand similarity candidates using semantic embeddings.
 │   ├── Semi_Automated_Annotation_Triplets.ipynb  # Automates triplet generation for fine-tuning.
 │   ├── Fine-tuned_Embedder.ipynb           # Fine-tunes the embedding model for all tasks.
+│   ├── WB_Embedder_GigaChat.ipynb          # Fine-tunes the Giga-Embeddings model for benchmarking.
 ├── README                                  # Comprehensive guide to the repository.
 ├── requirements.txt                        # Dependencies for the project.
 ```